 If, like me, you’re susceptible, Poison Oak’s resiny “poison,” called urushiol, goes to work instantly, as your skin’s contact with the leaves or stems of the plant trigger an allergic reaction.
 (In other words, the source of the rash is your body’s own immune system.
 Poison Oak is not, strictly speaking, poisonous.)
 This contact dermatitis can range from a minor irritation to a suppurating field of painful, fluid-filled blisters that keep appearing and popping open like little water balloons before they crust over and itch like hell.
 The rash can persist for weeks.

-While I don’t recommend this for the faint of heart, if you’d like to see some truly gnarly cases, poison-ivy.org has a “Rash Hall of Fame.”
+While I don’t recommend this for the faint of heart, if you’d like to see some truly gnarly cases of exposure, poison-ivy.org has a “Rash Hall of Fame.”
 (Fun Fact: Poison Ivy and Poison Oak, which is in the Sumac family and is not an oak, are close relatives.)

 Adding insult to the injury, humans appear to be the only species for whom urushiol is an allergen.
 Munching on the leaves of Poison Oak (also not recommended) would likely kill you in short order, while a Mule Deer doing the same thing won’t even suffer from slight indigestion.
 In fact, she’ll find it a tasty and nutritious snack.
 Your dog, frolicking through a thicket of Poison Oak?
 No problem.
 You?
 Not so much.